 1 in 4 People In Our Community Are Facing Food Insecurity, 40% Of Them Are Children

 No one should have to choose between paying bills and putting food on the table.
-Together, we can help families, seniors, and children across Central Alberta access the food they need with dignity.
+Red Deer The Food Bank Society provides emergency food support, food recovery programs, and community food security initiatives across Central Alberta.

 Food Hub Is By Appointment Only